 Addison focuses his practice on representing clients in a range of commercial real estate transactions, including acquisitions, dispositions, entity formation, financing, leasing (tenant and landlord), real estate development, and general real estate matters.
 He has represented clients in a variety of retail, office, mixed-use, multi-family and raw land transactions.

 Curran Walker is an experienced civil litigator specializing in commercial litigation and trials.
 Before joining DuBois, Bryant & Campbell, Curran practiced at the large Los Angeles-based firm Quinn Emanuel Urquhart & Sullivan and later started his own firm, CMW Litigation & Consulting.
 Curran maintains an active trial practice, having participated in numerous jury and bench trials in jurisdictions throughout the country, and he has successfully represented clients in both state and federal courts, as well as before the International Trade Commission.
-Curran’s experience includes intellectual property, securities, entertainment, partnership disputes, anti-trust, civil RICO, unfair competition, real property rights, and breach of contract.
+Curran’s experience includes intellectual property, oil and gas, securities, entertainment, partnership disputes, anti-trust, civil RICO, unfair competition, real property rights, and breach of contract.
 Curran’s practice encompasses a wide range of industry, including software, software development, toy design, manufacturing and retail, entertainment, insurance, financial institutions, real estate, health care, smartphone design and manufacturing, internet commerce, and telecommunications.

 Jefferson focuses his practice on a variety of corporate and transactional matters with an emphasis on acquisitions, private securities issuance, private debt and equity financings, securities law matters, entity formation, mergers, corporate restructuring, and corporate governance issues as well as partnership agreements, investor agreements, stock designations, equity incentive plans, employment agreements and other operational agreements.